 Are deicer agents harmful to the environment?

-Chloride-based products like rock salt can harm freshwater ecosystems and vegetation.
+Chloride-based products like rock salt can affect freshwater ecosystems, vegetation, and infrastructure when runoff is not managed properly.
 USGS data shows chloride in northern U.S. streams approximately doubled between 1990 and 2011, with 29% of monitored sites exceeding EPA chronic criteria.
-Acetate and formate alternatives are biodegradable and less harmful but cost more.
+Acetate and formate alternatives can reduce chloride-related concerns, but cost more and still require product-specific environmental review.

 What deicer works best in extreme cold?

-Calcium chloride handles temperatures down to -25°F in field conditions, making it one of the strongest chloride-based options.
-For industrial applications like conveyor belts and bulk material handling, purpose-formulated products — such as DirectChem's Conveyor Belt Deicer — can operate at temperatures as low as -60°F where standard deicers fail entirely.
+Calcium chloride handles temperatures down to about -25°F in field conditions, making it one of the strongest chloride-based options.
+For industrial applications like conveyor belts and bulk material handling, purpose-formulated products such as Zircon Industries’ Liquid Heat Conveyor Belt Deicer can prevent ice adhesion on equipment surfaces at temperatures down to -60°F.

 How often should deicer be reapplied during a winter weather event?